-After an abnormal Pap smear, Dr. Biswas typically recommends additional testing, such as another Pap smear or a colposcopy.
-Dr. Biswas requires further testing to determine if you have an infection, inflammation, a yeast infection, a sexually transmitted disease, or another health condition or complication.
+After an abnormal Pap smear, Dr. Biswas typically recommends additional testing, such as another Pap smear or colposcopy.
+Dr. Biswas requires further testing to determine if you have a/an infection, inflammation, yeast infection, sexually transmitted disease, or another health condition or complication.

 Some Pap smears might show abnormal results due to recent sexual activity or the use of certain vaginal creams or douches.
-Regardless of the reason, an abnormal Pap smear requires further testing and another Pap smear in a few months just to be safe and protect your reproductive health.
+Regardless of the reason, an abnormal Pap smear requires further testing and another Pap smear in a few months to protect your reproductive health.

-Dr. Biswas knows that an abnormal Pap smear result can cause anxiety and worry.
+Dr. Biswas knows an abnormal Pap smear result can generate anxiety and worry.
 She takes time to explain your results and only performs invasive procedures when necessary.

 Cryosurgery involves freezing the abnormal cells.
-A cone biopsy is a procedure that involves removing a triangle of cervical tissue including the abnormal cells.
+A cone biopsy is a procedure that involves removing a triangle of cervical tissue, including abnormal cells.

-The LEEP procedure is similar to a cone biopsy, but Dr. Biswas inserts a loop-shaped instrument to remove the abnormal area.
+The LEEP procedure is similar to a cone biopsy.
+However, during this procedure, Dr. Biswas inserts a loop-shaped instrument to remove the abnormal area.

-If you have an abnormal Pap smear, you need the best possible compassionate care.
+If you have an abnormal Pap smear, you deserve premier, compassionate care.
 Rest assured you can depend on Smita Biswas, MD.
 Call or schedule through the online system.